Sharansyan/Python/NPTEL/Readme.md

-Here all the files like: - Assignments,Notes and Soltion of Quizes are Saved Course - the joy of computing using Pythyon
+# Here all the files like: - Assignments,Notes and Soltion of Quizes are Saved
+# Course - The joy of computing using Pythyon